Background pattern

 • Proteinuria

-• Acute renal failure
+• Acute kidney failure

-Very common(may occur in more than 1 in 10 patients):
+Very Common(may occur in more than 1 in 10 patients):

 Common(may occur in up to 1 in 10 patients):

-Routine laboratory tests may frequently reveal changes in liver function (hyperbilirubinemia), as well as changes in blood counts (for example, positive direct Coombs test), increased alanine aminotransferase, increased aspartate aminotransferase, increased lactate dehydrogenase in blood).
+Routine laboratory tests may frequently reveal changes in liver function (hyperbilirubinemia), as well as changes in blood count (for example, positive direct Coombs test), increased alanine aminotransferase, increased aspartate aminotransferase, increased lactate dehydrogenase in blood).

-Rare(may occur in up to 1 in 100 patients):
+Uncommon(may occur in up to 1 in 100 patients):

 • The cases of hemolytic anemia after the completion of the controlled clinical study were observed with a significantly reduced frequency due to improvements in the manufacturing process of Privigen.

-Reporting of side effects
+Reporting of Adverse Effects

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect not listed in this leaflet.
-You can alsoreport them directly through thenational notification system included in theAppendix V.By reporting side effects, you can contribute to providing more informationon the safety of this medicine.
+If you experience any adverse effects, consult your doctor, pharmacist, or nurse, even if they are possible adverse effects that do not appear in this leaflet.
+You can also report them directly through the national reporting system included in Appendix V. By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-5. Conservation of Privigen
+5. Storage of Privigen

-• Keep this medication out of the sight and reach of children.
+• Keep this medicine out of the sight and reach of children.

-• Do not store at a temperature above 25 °C.
+• Do not store above 25°C.

 • Do not freeze.